 There are good opportunities for part time and freelance work, or to become self-employed.

-RSM, a leading provider of audit, tax and consulting services, offer an AAT Traineee Scheme for school or college leavers.
-Applicants need at least 5 subjects at National 5, including English and Maths, plus at least 104 UCAS tariff points (260 UCAS points in the pre-2017 tariff points system) from their four best Highers or Advanced Highers.
+RSM, a leading provider of audit, tax and consulting services, offer an AAT Trainee Scheme for school or college leavers.
+Applicants need at least 5 subjects at National 5, including English and Maths, plus at least 112 UCAS tariff points from their four best Highers or Advanced Highers.
 The two-year scheme is normally studied via block-release.
-Places are available in Aberdeen, Edinburgh and Glasgow.
+Places are available in Aberdeen, Edinburgh, Glasgow and Lerwick.
 Visit the RSM Careers website for more information.

 Some people enter accountancy as a second career.
 Individual accountancy professional bodies may have special training schemes for these applicants.
 You should check this with the association or institute concerned.